shaiprince/adgroupmanager/README.md

 Please make a selection:

-# You chose option 1  -- jk-1CreateMultipleADGroups[InputFromCSV].ps1
+# jk-1CreateMultipleADGroups[InputFromCSV].ps1 -- this will create AD group with scope and will work for multiple group creation

 NAME
      jk-1CreateMultipleADGroups[InputFromCSV].ps1